zenomeplatform/ZenPharmMix/README.md

 ## Running StellarPGx on your project data

+#### Tip:
+Depending on your network connection to a computer cluster, it is highly recommended to run StellarPGx while using [`screen`](https://www.gnu.org/software/screen/) when analysing multiple samples so that in case your connection breaks, the jobs are not terminated midway through.

 Once again, the following steps assume that;
     i.
 StellarPGx is your current working directory ii.
 Nextflow and Singularity or Docker are already installed